tessel/t2-start/ap.md

 var url = require('url');

 var server = http.createServer(function (request, response) {
-  // here is the biggest change
+  // Here is the biggest change
-  var urlParts = url.parse(request.url, true); // break up the url into easier-to-use parts var ledRegex = /leds/; // a Regex to catch requests to toggle LEDs
+  var urlParts = url.parse(request.url, true); // Break up the url into easier-to-use parts var ledRegex = /leds/; // Create a regular expression to match requests to toggle LEDs

   if (urlParts.pathname.match(ledRegex)) {
-    // if there is a request containing 'leds' call a function, toggleLED toggleLED(urlParts.pathname, request, response);
+    // If there is a request containing the string 'leds' call a function, toggleLED toggleLED(urlParts.pathname, request, response);
   } else {
-    // all other request will call a function, showIndex showIndex(urlParts.pathname, request, response);
+    // All other request will call a function, showIndex showIndex(urlParts.pathname, request, response);
   }
 });